Cloud computing in healthcare

 • Using generative AI to answer patient’s calls and create personalized recommendations.

 The tools Microsoft provides to Mercy allow them to experiment with AI and create a cloud-based solution that will help patients and doctors alike.
+This tool is one of the most promising cloud computing applications in healthcare, showing how leading providers adopt AI-driven tools to support both staff and patients.

 Big Data, Big Impact: How Analytics Are Transforming Healthcare Read more